toastmod/Nautilus-WSL-Launcher/README.md

 # Nautilus-WSL-Launcher
-A batch script for opening Nautilus in VcXsrv from WSL
+A batch script for opening Nautilus (or other stuff) in VcXsrv from WSL

 # How to use it (how I use it lol)
 Just copy the contents to wherever